If you visit only one city in Andalusia, make sure it’s Granada.

 This quality had been completely lost on me when I first visited Granada 20 years ago on a holiday with my parents.
 My head was buried waaaay too deep into the Hitchhiker’s Guide To The Galaxy compendium to even notice the city.
 I do remember the Alhambra making a big impression on me, but my eye-rolling-heavy puberty phase was probably not ideal for appreciating Granada.

 I’m glad I recently got to see the city again with fresh — and older — eyes.

-Keep reading as I share with you a few of my highlights from Granada.
+Keep reading as I share with you a few of my favorite things to do in Granada, Spain.

 Staying in a cave house

 If you’re looking for a charming area to stay in Granada, simply aim your searches at the once-Arabic quarter of Albaicín, or the adjacent hillside neighborhood of Sacromonte.